FlyingOwOL/FlyingOwOL/README.md

 - 🌱 I'm currently making static games using HTML + CSS + JS.

 # Skill Table
+This table is from chatGPT used to track my progress.
+It's not comments from actual people.
 | Category                       | Level                 | AI comments                                                         |
 | ------------------------------ | --------------------- | ------------------------------------------------------------------- |
 | **JavaScript**                 | Early Intermediate    | architecture + API integrations                                     |